XOP/css-codeguide/src/md/comments.md

 So far it should be pretty clear how to create structure in CSS file, leave author notes and prepare ground for the code landing.

-Since it appears, your main concern with regards to styleguide, will be code maintainability.
+Since code appears, your main concern with regards to styleguide, will be code maintainability.
 Respect some basic rules and you will be safe:

 - leave comments to improve readability
 - avoid unnecessary comments that harm readability
 - too many 'TODO'-s - it's time to refactor the whole thing

 Also, there is a couple of best practices, that worth mentioning:

 - always comment magic numbers and tricky approaches
 - separate variables' and values' concerns